Midguar11/Ansible_Install_and_setup_on_my_home_lab/README.md

 - add ansible-dev to sudoer

       visudo

+- user sudoer specification new user" midguard ALL=(ALL) NOPASSWD:ALL "
-- user sudoer specification new user" ansible-dev
+ - user sudoer specification new user" ansible-dev ALL=(ALL) NOPASSWD:ALL

 - change user ansible dev: